 It may seem easy to fill up your resume with all of the typical skills, like the ability to use Photoshop and Microsoft Word, but consider that some credentials everyone is expected to have these days may not be as relevant on resumes for creative jobs.
 Instead, focus on just a few in-demand skills that will be necessary in the job you’re applying for or the freelance gig you’re hoping to snag.
 Besides, listing everything you’re remotely competent in can take the focus away from the areas where you really shine.

 Now that you have a better idea of how to write a creative resume that stands out, it’s time to put your new knowledge to use by creating new resumes for the creative jobs you’re seeking.
-For more advice about how to write a creative resume that stands out, talk to the resume experts at Resume Pundits.
-Resume Pundits’ resume experts are experienced and writing eye-catching, professional resumes for creative professionals.
+For more advice about how to write a creative resume that stands out, talk to the resume pundits at Resume Pundits.
+Resume Pundits’ resume marketing experts are experienced and writing eye-catching, professional resumes for creative professionals.